 - 4 1/2 cups filtered water

 Add your almonds and water to a high powered blender like the Vitamix.
-At this point you could sweeten it with a couple dates or agave, add some vanilla, but I prefer it simple.
-The taste of the almonds has enough flavor to it and sometimes I like to use my almond milk in my raw soup recipes.
-Plain is best I think.
+At this point you could sweeten it with a couple dates or agave, add some vanilla, or keep it simple.
+The taste of the almonds has enough flavor to it.
+Unsweetened almond milk can also be used later to make soups or other recipes.

 Secure the lid.
 Start out on low speed for about 10 seconds then gradually work up to high speed.
 Let it blend for up to a minute.